+Permconn-MAX-1 Password="Ascend", User-Service=Dialout-Framed-User

 - 2 On the second line of the user profile, specify the User-Name attribute to indicate the name of the user that can make the Frame Relay connection. - 3 To specify that the MAX uses a redirect link, set Ascend-FR-Direct=FR-Direct-Yes. - 4 To indicate the name of the Frame Relay profile the MAX uses when building the connection, set the Ascend-FR-Direct-Profile attribute.

-Indicate the name of a Frame Relay profile that connects to the Frame Relay switch handling the DLCI.
+Indicate the name of a Frame Relay profile that connects to the Frame Relay switch - handling the DLCI.
 You can specify up to 15 alphanumeric characters.
 The default value is null.
-Make sure that you enter the name exactly as it appears in the User-Name attribute on the second line of the Frame Relay profile.

-5 To indicate the DLCI that identifies the user profile to the Frame Relay switch, set the Ascend-FR-Direct-DLCI attribute.

-You can specify an integer between 16 and 991.
+Make sure that you enter the name exactly as it appears in the User-Name attribute on the second line of the Frame Relay profile. - 5 To indicate the DLCI that identifies the user profile to the Frame Relay switch, set the Ascend-FR-Direct-DLCI attribute. - You can specify an integer between 16 and 991.
 The default value is 16.
-Many redirect connections can use the same DLCI.

-- 6 Set Framed-Protocol=PPP, MP, or MPP. - 7 Configure the incoming PPP or MP+ connection as described in "Setting up a PPP connection" on page 4-8 and "Setting up an MP or MP+ connection" on page 4-14. - 8 Configure the routing or bridging setup in the MAX for the WAN connection.

-For details, see Chapter 6, "Setting Up Routing and Bridging Links" in this guide, and the relevant chapters of the MAX ISP and Telecommuting Configuration Guide.
+Many redirect connections can use the same DLCI. - 6 Set Framed-Protocol=PPP, MP, or MPP. - 7 Configure the incoming PPP or MP+ connection as described in "Setting up a PPP connection" on page 4-8 and "Setting up an MP or MP+ connection" on page 4-14. - 8 Configure the routing or bridging setup in the MAX for the WAN connection.
+For details, see Chapter 6, "Setting Up Routing and Bridging Links" in this guide, and the relevant chapters of the MAX Network Configuration Guide for your MAX.